WORLD HEALTH DAY

 APRIL 7

-World Health Day, observed each year on April 7, commemorates the founding of the World Health Organization (WHO) in 1948 and aims to raise awareness about a priority global health issue set annually by the WHO.
-Initiated in 1950, the day brings together governments, health organizations, civil society, and communities to spotlight topics ranging from infectious diseases and universal health coverage to mental health and climate-related health risks.
-Each year’s theme guides advocacy, policy discussion, and local action to improve public health outcomes, encourage evidence-based solutions, and promote equitable access to healthcare services worldwide.
+The World Health Day celebrates the establishment of the World Health Organization (WHO) in 1948 on April 7 every year to create awareness of a priority global health concern established by the WHO annually.
+The day was first initiated in 1950, and it has since convened governments, health organizations, civil society, and communities with issues that have been highlighted over the years, including infectious diseases and universal health coverage, mental health, and health risks due to climate change.
+The theme of every year shapes advocacy, policy debate, and local response to enhance the health outcomes of the population, promote the use of evidence-based interventions, and achieve fair access to healthcare delivery in all the countries of the world.
 As a platform for collaboration, World Health Day underscores the link between health, development, and environmental sustainability, urging coordinated efforts to protect and enhance the well-being of all people.

 Celebrate Health Day — unite for healthier people, thriving communities, and a resilient planet.